yuhan-xu/cs400-Programming-III-Final-Project/README.md

 # cs400-Programming-III-Final-Project
-Social Network, Design a Friend Book using GUI
+Social Network, Design a Friend Book using GUI in Java